Call for evidence - inclusion health

 • Enhancing inclusion and health outcomes for criminal justice-experienced people through lived experience engagement: the example of RECONNECT

-by Revolving Doors, over 1 year ago
+by Revolving Doors, almost 3 years ago

 Revolving Doors is a national charity working to break the cycle of crisis and crime.
 We advocate for a system that addresses the drivers of contact with the criminal justice system, including trauma, poverty, and discrimination.
 We bring independent research, policy expertise and lived experience together to champion long-term solutions for justice reform.
 In this case study, we outline the work of our Lived Experience Team (LET) with RECONNECT, from the perspective of two of our RECONNECT lived experience representatives, David and Emily.